Error 403 in Web Scraping: 7 Easy Solutions

 Yet, you can manipulate your User Agent (UA) string to appear like that of Chrome or any browser.
 In Python Requests, just pass the fake User Agent as part of the headers parameters in your request.

-Creating a working UA string can get complex, so check out our list of working web scraping User Agents you can use.
+Creating a working UA string can get complex, so check out our list of best web scraping User Agents you can use.

 Let's see how to set a User Agent in Python by adding the new UA in the headers object, which is used to make the request: